jhpyle/docassemble/_docs/fields.md

 screen containing the error message passed to [`validation_error()`], or the error message for the error that was otherwise [`raise`]d.

+Code under `validation code` is very different from code in a [`code`] block.
+If you refer to an undefined variable in `validation code`, **docassemble** will not try to fetch the definition for you, as it normally does; instead, the user will see an error.

+In addition to validating user input by raising an exception if something is wrong, you can use `validation code` to transform values into valid values without raising an error for the user.

+For example, this `validation code` normalizes the formatting of a phone number.

+{% highlight yaml %}
+validation code: |
+  phone_number = phone_number_formatted(phone_number)
+{% endhighlight %}

+This `validation code` makes adjustments to object attributes if a user's income is less than zero.

+{% highlight yaml %}
+validation code: |
+  if user.income < 0:
+    user.has_negative_income = True
+    user.income = 0
+{% endhighlight %}

 ## <a name="address autocomplete"></a>Address autocomplete

 If you have defined a [`google maps api key`] in the [Configuration],